 Twigby strives to offer a wide selection of phones meeting the Federal Communications Commission's (FCC) standards for wireless device use with hearing aids.
 The hearing aid compatibility ratings for the devices we offer are listed in the chart below.

-These phones have been tested and rated for use with hearing aids for some of the wireless technologies that it uses.
-However, there may be some newer wireless technologies used in this phone that have not been tested yet for use with hearing aids.
-It is important to try the different features of this phone thoroughly and in different locations, using your hearing aid or cochlear implant, to determine if you hear any interfering noise.
-Consult your service provider or the manufacturer of this phone for information on hearing aid compatibility.
-If you have questions about return or exchange policies, consult your service provider or phone retailer.
+These phones have been tested and rated for use with hearing aids for some of the wireless technologies that they use.
+However, there may be some newer wireless technologies used in the phone that have not been tested yet for use with hearing aids.
+It is important to try the different features of the phone thoroughly and in different locations, using your hearing aid or cochlear implant, to determine if you hear any interfering noise.
+Consult your service provider or the manufacturer of the phone for information on hearing aid compatibility.
+If you have questions about return or exchange policies, consult your service provider.

 Level of Functionality Descriptions: